 # BAD: N+1 queries

-for property_id in property_ids:
+for resource_id in resource_ids:

-details = api.get(f'/properties/{property_id}') # 100 API calls
+details = api.get(f'/resources/{resource_id}') # 100 API calls

 # GOOD: Batch fetch

-details = api.get(f'/properties?ids={property_ids_str}') # 1 API call
+details = api.get(f'/resources?ids={resource_ids_str}') # 1 API call

 Strategy 2: Parallel with Concurrency Control